EMGuyant/inquisitive-nature/_posts/2022-10-24-power-bi-filter-context.md

 ![Product Type Slicer](/assets/img/2022-10-23-power-bi-filter-context/filter-context-slicer.gif)

-When there is no value selected in the slicer the filter context from the slicer visual is `null`.
+When no value is selected in the slicer the filter context from the slicer visual is `null`.
 Meaning at first the card visual shows the `SalesAmount2` value evaluated for all data.
-Additionally, when no value is selected in the slicer the only filter context on the table visual is the `ProductColor`.
+Additionally, when no value is selected in the slicer the only filter context is `ProductColor` from the table visual.

-Following the selection of `BK` in the product type slicer the values in both the table and the card visual are updated.
+Following the selection of `BK` in the product type slicer, the values in both the table and the card visual are updated.
 The card visual now has one filter context which is the product type `BK`.
-This is evaluated by creating a filtered table and the `SalesAmount2` measure is evaluated for this filtered table.
+This is evaluated by creating a filtered table and `SalesAmount2` is evaluated for this filtered table.

 The `SalesAmount2` measure is defined by: <br>
 `SalesAmount2 = SUMX(SalesOrderDetail, SalesOrderDetail[OrderQty] * SalesOrderDetail[UnitPrice] * (1 - SalesOrderDetail[UnitPriceDiscount]))`

 After selecting an option from the slicer the measure is re-evaluated.
 The re-evaluation occurs to account for the newly created filter context.
 The filter context creates a subset of the `SalesOrderDetail` table that matches the slicer selection.
-Then the row context evaluates the expression row-by-row for the filtered table and is summed.
+Then the row context evaluates the expression row-by-row for the filtered table and is summed. `SUMX()` is an example of an iterator function, see [Part 2 - Iterators](https://ethanguyant.com/blog/2022-10-11-power-bi-iterators/){: .post__link} for details.
 The updated value is then displayed on the card visual.

 The table visual works in a similar fashion but, there are two filters applied.
 The table visual has an initial filter context of the product color.
 After the selection of `BK`, the table gets updated to visualize the intersection of the product color filter and the product type filter.

-Following a selection in the slicer visual if a row in the table visual is selected this will also apply a filter.
+Following a selection in the slicer visual, if a row in the table visual is selected this will also apply a filter.
 The filter context is the intersection of the table selection filters and the slicer.
 The updated filter context gets applied to all other visuals (e.g. the card visual).

 >The filter context can contain one or many filters.
 The filter can come from one or many visuals and gets applied before evaluating the expression.
-Meaning the filter context get applied before using the row context to evaluate an expression row-by-row.
+Meaning the filter context gets applied before using the row context to evaluate an expression row-by-row.

 <br>